 Each entry on the log becomes a piece of a puzzle that, once assembled, can reveal what sets off or exaggerates symptoms.
 Its profoundly liberating to see what triggers your suffering–and to make a healthier choice.

-Food sensitivities or allergies are typical culprits (see my free eBook Clean and Free).
+Food sensitivities or allergies are typical culprits.
 Other activators may include stress, seasonal changes, lack of sleep, exercise, bowel irregularities, hormone fluctuations and environmental toxins.
 You don’t have to face a lifetime of dietary restrictions—as your digestion and overall health improves, your food options typically expand.

 Keep tracking your progress on your log and fine tune your diet and lifestyle accordingly.
 When faced with an unavoidable activator such as seasonal change, be extraordinarily gentle and nurturing with yourself and schedule ample rest.